PoliticalSnail/Fork.gg-MacOs/README.md

 # Fork

 :construction::warning::construction:Important: This is a personal project and a port of ForkGG to Mac.
-Please use [Fork-legacy](https://github.com/ForkGG/Fork-legacy) For Current Windows Version.:construction::warning::construction:
+Please use [Fork-legacy](https://github.com/ForkGG/Fork-legacy) For Current Windows Version. :construction::warning::construction:

 This is the successor of Fork-legacy and aims to be a general purpose Minecraft Server Manager GUI, that allows individuals to host Minecraft servers with very little knowledge.